ad

 Today I was trying to delete some files from my notebook's harddrive so the OS would have some free memory and I stumbled across one very strange thing - Doremimania.
 Few years ago I installed a Keyboard Mania simulator (caled Doremimania) on my computer and tried it.
 I recorded few of the songs when playing them for the first time on sight read.
 I have to say that it was REALLY difficult for me to figure out which note is which and what should I press while not looking at the keys because I tried following the notes on the screen.
 That's why I was playing easy songs and avoided stuff like Kakumei^^.

-Being able to play on the piano does not help with Keyboard Mania much when you first play it because you are unable to read it or at least I wasn't capable of reading that which was quite a surprise because I'm used to playing IIDX doubles (and thus reading the notes)!
+Being able to play the piano does not help with Keyboard Mania much when you first play it because you are unable to read it.
+At least I wasn't capable of reading that which was quite a surprise because I'm used to playing IIDX doubles (and thus reading the notes)!
 But it seems that 14k and even a small keyboard is a great difference.

-EDIT: I will reupload the file.. for the time being the file can be found -> Airflow (Google Drive)
+EDIT: The file can be downloaded at -> Airflow (Google Drive)

-For those interested in trying something like this.
-They can try Synthesia.
+For those interested in trying something like this and not having access to KeyboardMania or Doremimania.
+You can try Synthesia (that can use all the 88 piano keys).
 It is a software that allows you to learn how to play something on the piano.
 It allows importing one own's midi files so BEMANI songs can be imported and played.
-I created a midi file for Blind Justice in Ableton Life that I imported into Synthesia.
-I did not manage to create two tracks at that time (each one for one hand) but Synthesia is supposedly capable of doing this on its own.
-Here is how it looks (or rather looked) like (the audio is not from Synthesia but Ableton Life.
+I created a midi file for Blind Justice to test it and I imported it into Synthesia.
+It worked well but it's very hard.
+One day I may be able to play it.
+Sheet music video follows.

 No comments: